 - (1) Conditions for Use.
-When- the District determines in writing that the use of competitive sealed bidding is either not practicable or not advantageous to the District, a contract may be entered into by competitive fixed price bidding subject to the provisions of Section 1520 and the -regulations, unless otherwise provided for in this section. - (2) Fixed Price Bidding.
+When the District determines in writing that the use of competitive sealed bidding is either not practicable or not advantageous to the District, a contract may be entered into by competitive fixed price bidding subject to the provisions of Section 1520 and the regulations, unless otherwise provided for in this section. - (2) Fixed Price Bidding.
 The purpose of fixed price bidding is to provide multiple sources of supply for specific services, supplies, or information technology based on a preset maximum price which the District will pay for such services, supplies, or information technology. - (3) Public Notice.
 Adequate public notice of the solicitation shall be given in the same manner as provided in Section 1520(3). - (4) Pricing.
 The District shall establish, before issuance of the fixed price bid, a maximum amount the District will pay for the services, supplies, or information technology desired. - (5) Evaluation.
-Vendors' responses to the fixed price bid will be reviewed to determine if they are responsive and responsible. - (6) Discussion with Responsive Bidders.
-Discussions may be conducted with apparent responsive bidders to assure understanding of the requirements of the fixed price bid.
-All bidders whose bids, in the District's sole judgment, need clarification shall be accorded such an opportunity.
+Vendors' responses to the fixed price bid will be reviewed to determine if they are responsive and responsible. - (6) Reserved. - (7) Award.
+Award must be made to all responsive and responsible bidders to the District's request for competitive fixed price bidding.
+The contract file shall contain the basis on which the award is made and must be sufficient to satisfy external audit. - (8) Bids Received After Award.
+As provided in the solicitation, bidders not responding to the initial fixed price bid may be added to the awarded vendors' list provided the bidder furnishes evidence of responsibility and responsiveness to the District's original fixed price bid as required by the solicitation.